INSOMNIA & SLEEP DISORDERS TREATMENT

 If anyone has ever called you a “morning lark” or a “night owl”, or if you are struggling to sleep regularly due to shift work or jet lag, you may be struggling with a circadian rhythm sleep-wake disorder.
 Cognitive behavioral therapy can provide you with concrete tools you can implement to make adjustments to your behaviors, address thoughts or feelings that may be getting in the way of sleep, and help you to relax more efficiently.

-You may be dealing with other issues that are impacting your capability to sleep, while insomnia negatively impacts your ability to cope with emotional problems.
+You may be dealing with other issues that are impacting your capability to sleep, while insomnia negatively affects your ability to cope with emotional problems; creating a problematic cycle.
 If you would like to address other problems in your life in addition to insomnia, therapy can help you do that.
 In fact, we encourage our clients to consider their sleep problems contextually, making therapy for trauma, anxiety, relationship issues, or depression an important piece of the clinical picture.
 CBT-I can be used in tandem with other therapy, or you can choose to address insomnia first before exploring longer-term therapy for other life problems.
 Our clinicians will be happy to work with you to develop a comprehensive treatment plan that takes these considerations into account.
 The benefits of cognitive behavioral therapy for insomnia last well beyond the end of treatment.